pmuellr/await-callback/README.md

 API
 ================================================================================

-This module exports a function which takes a generator function as a parameter and returns a new function with the same signature as the generator function.
+This module exports a function which takes an async function as a parameter and returns a new function with the same signature as the generator function.
 For the remainder of this document, we'll refer to this function as `awaitCallback()`, as if you had done a: